rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 1905
 Modified the Update in CategoryRepository.cs file.
 Built the application and it worked.
 Without any errors.

+1914
+Added a new interface named as ISP_Call.cs file that extends IDisposable in the IRepository folder.

+1930
+Added a Nuget package named Dapper and modified the ISP_Call.cs file.

+1940
+Created SP_Call.cs file in the Repository folder.
+Implement the SP_Call.cs file with the necessary commands.

+2020
+Added a IUnitOfWork.cs interface file in the IRepository folder with updating a code.

+2021
+Added a UnitOfWork.cs class file to the Repository folder and modified it with the necessary code.

+2105
+To make it accessible, added 'services.AddScoped<IUnitOfWork, UnitOfWork>();' in Startup.cs file.